pommes-public/pommesdata/README.md

 Data sets created with `pommesdata` are shared at [zenodo](https://zenodo.org).
 If you use these, please refer to the citation information given at zenodo.

-If you are using `pommesdata` for your own analyses, please cite as:<br>
+If you are using `pommesdata` for your own analyses, we recommend citing as:<br>
 *Werner, Y.; Kochems, J. et al. (2021): pommesdata.
 A full-featured transparent data preparation routine from raw data to POMMES model inputs. https://github.com/pommes-public/pommesdata, accessed YYYY-MM-DD.*

+We furthermore recommend naming the version tag or the commit hash used for the sake of transparency and reproducibility.

 Also see CITATION.cff for citation information.
 Licensing information stated in the CITATION.cff is only applicable for the code itself, see [license](#License).

-We furthermore recommend to name the version tag or the commit hash used for the sake of transparency and reproducibility.

 ## License
 Licensing for the code - in the following referred to as software -